 It rains a lot in Edinburgh – especially in winter – so visitors need to know exactly where to go and what to do when the clouds inevitably turn grey.

-Discover the best attractions to visit on a rainy day in Edinburgh with this guide which includes top places to visit such as the Scottish National Gallery, the Camera Obscura, the Scotch Whisky Experience and Edinburgh Castle.
+Discover the best things to do on a rainy day in Edinburgh with this guide which includes top places to visit such as the Scottish National Gallery, the Camera Obscura, the Scotch Whisky Experience and Edinburgh Castle.

 Click the image to visit Google Maps